Hiroki-Ando1998/202410_WBE_censored_data/README.md

 🟡 Yellow plots represent wastewater concentrations on days with non-detection observations.

-🔵 Blue plots represent concentrations on days when all samples were successfully detected.
+🔵 Blue plots represent concentrations on days when all samples were successfully detected
 <br><br><br>
 **Estimated parameters**